Frequently Asked About Grants

 The Planning and Budget Committee of the Arts Commission reviews funding recommendations in May, and forwards its recommendations to the full Arts Commission, which meets in May/June for final review and approval.

-Contracts are prepared and mailed to successful applicants in the summer.
+Contracts are prepared and mailed to successful applicants in early summer.
 Both New Mexico Arts and the grantee agree to and sign the contract.
-The date DCA's Director of Administrative Services signs the contract is the approval date, which is the date expenses may begin to accrue for reimbursement.
+The date latest date signed by New Mexico Arts is the approval date, which is the date expenses may begin to accrue for reimbursement.
 Contracts are returned to grantees once the purchase order has been approved and funding is reserved.

 To receive a reimbursement, grantees must submit invoice reports and/or final invoice report.
 If the invoice is correct and complete, a reimbursement will take about eight weeks to be mailed to the grantee.